stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 the types, but definitely not what we want.
 So, here is what we'd like to do in order to get yet stronger guarantees:
-We'd either want to return a proof that the two schemata can be the same, or return a proof that the two schemata are not the same.
+We'd either want to return a proof that the two schemata are the same, or return a proof that the two schemata are not the same.
 (Remember that `Not a` is an alias for `a -> Void`).

-We call a property, which either holds or leads to a contradiction a *decidable property*, and the *Prelude* export data type `Dec prop`, which encapsulates this distinction.
+We call a property, which either holds or leads to a contradiction a *decidable property*, and the *Prelude* exports data type `Dec prop`, which encapsulates this distinction.

 Here is a way to encode this for `ColType`: